top of page

 Our Kids

-MABO is currently home to 30 children ages 3-18.
+MABO is currently home to 19 children ages 3-18.
 Many of the children were brought to the home by parents or family, desperate for their children to be safe and nourished.
 Several others were rescued from child slavery, abusive situations, attempted suicide, and life on the street.
 MABO has embraced each of these children, restoring health and hope for the future.
-To date, several children and sibling groups have been reunited with their families who have reestablished stable home environments.
-In addition, several children have aged-out of the orphanage which is bound by Haitian law to release children once they have reached age 18.
-For these children, MABO still offers school tuition and also checks in with families to verify their stability and well-being.
+MABO has reunited several children and sibling groups with their families, who have established stable home environments.
+The organization provides school tuition and periodic check-ins to ensure the families' stability and well-being.
+The children have aged-out of the orphanage due to Haitian law, while others have completed an apprenticeship upon reaching 18.

 We believe that no matter where a person comes from, each should have the fundamental right and ability to pursue their dreams.
-We also know that children are born with the universal qualities of hope and optimism.
-We have made a commitment to foster those dreams and empower these children to achieve their goals of becoming teachers, doctors, artists, and capable citizens.
+Our pledge is to nurture these dreams empowering them to soar to great heights as teachers, physicians, mechanics, artists, and agents of change.

 Get Involved

-Outstanding stewardship makes MABO unique in that 100% of every dollar donated goes directly to the children’s home; volunteers bear all expenses for travel and administration.
-MABO is a 501c3 meaning all donations are tax deductible to the full extent of the law.
+MABO is a non-profit organization that has garnered support from individuals and groups across the United States, including states such as Wisconsin, California, and Texas.
+Our unique approach to stewardship ensures that 100% of every dollar donated goes directly to the children's home while our volunteers bear all expenses for travel and administration.
+As a 501c3 organization, all donations are tax-deductible to the fullest extent of the law.
+Join us in making a difference in these children's lives.

 Please make checks payable to: